google/WebFundamentals/src/content/en/updates/2015/07/measuring-performance-in-a-service-worker.md

-The biggest change is the addition of the `performance` object into a Workers context (Web and ServiceWorkers) that will now let you understand the performance timings of all the requests that are made in the context of the worker and will also let you set your own marks for measurment of JS execution.
+The biggest change is the addition of the `performance` object into a Workers context (Web and ServiceWorkers) that will now let you understand the performance timings of all the requests that are made in the context of the worker and will also let you set your own marks for measurement of JS execution.
 If you can only see what happens from the context of the current window you would miss critical timing information from: